zd247/trashgrav/README.md

 ### Miscellaneous
-- The idea for this application as well as its code is written by the following awesome person:
- + @zd247
+- The effort of this project is from team 12 SEPM-RMIT